MuhammadSaad-55/Movie-search-website/README.md

-Yaar ghabrao mat!
-README.md khali ho gayi — bas wapas content paste karo!
-README.md file mein yeh poora content paste karo: markdown# 🎬 Movie Search App
+# 🎬 Movie Search App

 A clean, responsive movie discovery web app built with vanilla HTML, CSS, and JavaScript — powered by the TMDB API.